tessercat/stack-deploy/README.md

-By default, the SSH port is open to the world, but hosts can be configured to disallow access to the (configurable) SSH port from all but a single IPv4 address or subnet of IPv4 addresses.
+By default, the SSH port is open to the world, but hosts can be configured to disallow access to the (stack-vars-configurable) SSH port from all but whitelisted IP address.
-You should be very careful
-when configuring the `admin_addresses` var, and if you do so, you might want to set a root password on the host so you can access the host from a console if you lock yourself out, or use the firewall API to implement some sort of port knocking.
+If you enable the `admin_whitelist` stack var, you must add whitelisted IP addresses
+(or CIDR subnets)
+to the host at
+`/opt/ipset/lists/whitelist4`
+or `/opt/ipset/lists/whitelist6`
+(one address/subnet per line)
+or use the firewall API
+to implement some kind of port knocking or you *will* lock yourself out when the ipset service runs.

-There are quite a few free services out there to check your public IPv4 address.
+There are quite a few free services out there to check your public IP address.

     https://ipecho.net/plain
     https://icanhazip.com/
     https://ifconfig.co/
     https://ifconfig.me/

+The firewall also lets you blacklist addresses by placing addresses in files at `/opt/ipset/lists/blacklist4` and `/opt/ipset/lists/blacklist6`.

+If you change the lists,
+reload ipset and firewall services.

+    systemctl reload ipset.service
+    systemctl reload firewall.service

 ### Python 3